-This article describes how to enable file and printer sharing in the Cloud version of Symantec Endpoint Protection Small Business Edition (SEP SBE).
+By default, file and printer sharing is disabled when using Symantec Endpoint Protection Small Business Edition (SEP SBE).

 To enable file and printer sharing, you must create a copy of the default policy, make your configuration changes, and apply the new policy to a group.